 A lot of the templates you’ll find are designed with kids in mind, but I personally think adults should do them, too — just because you’re grown up doesn’t mean you stop growing and changing!

 Then put the completed questionnaires in a jar labeled with the year.
 Store the jar with your other holiday decorations and bring it out for review next New Year’s Eve.

-Over the years, you’ll gather a whole collection of questionnaires that will be so fun to look back at.
+Over the years, you’ll gather a whole collection of questionnaires to look back at, reminiscing and laughing.

 If you want to give some historical context, you could add a slip of paper with current prices of items like gas and milk, the year’s number one songs, what movies you saw in the theater, who won major elections, etc.

 Create a slide show of your family’s year in review.

 My photos are a hot mess (#goals), but I’d love to do this in future years!
 I know my kids would love this fun way to reminisce and see how much they’ve grown and changed in the last year.